GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 a program when the operating system starts, if you specify such a program.
 The `startup.sh` file created in the previous section is such a program.

-Note: Default Windows instances have a similar capability, but there are some important differences in exactly how it works.
+**Note**: Default Windows instances have a similar capability, but there are some important differences in exactly how it works.
 The ideas in this tutorial can be adapted to work with Windows instances.